-Afternoons at HSP are devoted to sports, the arts, travel excursions, outdoor adventures, and other activities.
+Afternoons at HSP are devoted to sports, the arts, outdoor adventures, and other activities.
 Go windsurfing, paddleboarding, sailing, or swimming on the Italian lakes; play tennis, soccer, basketball, or volleyball; or improve your fitness and flexibility with yoga or Pilates.
 Dance, drama, film production, and musical theater options are also available and culminate with performances during the Summer Arts Festival.

 The memories that TASIS leaves in my life keep me coming back year after year.
 It's such an experience to come here every summer.
 Every time I come here I leave with bright emotions in my soul.
 I come back and the memories hit me.
 This is my family now.

 One of the most important aspects of HSP is friendship, and global friendships help us become global citizens.
 Where else can students meet peers from more than 60 countries who quickly become a second family?